Dipti2021/YouHaveGotMeme/README.md

    *  [The URL of the app](https://dipti2021.github.io/YouHaveGotMeme/)

+ ## Future Additions
+  1. I would love to add a URL area as well where instead of uploading an image, the address of an image can be directly put in.
+  2. I would also like to create a meme for gifs.

   ## Credits
     A special thanks to Aiden Threadgoode for helping me out with the header display